-- (1) No Fund may purchase additional Transferable Securities and Money Market Instruments of any single issuer if: - (i) upon such purchase more than 10% of its net assets would consist of Transferable Securities or Money Market Instruments of one single issuer; or - (ii) the total value of all Transferable Securities and Money Market Instruments of issuers in each of which it invests more than 5% of its net assets would exceed 40% of the value of its net assets.
+(1) No Fund may purchase additional Transferable Securities and Money Market Instruments of any single issuer if:

+(i) upon such purchase more than 10% of its net assets would consist of Transferable Securities or Money Market Instruments of one single issuer; or its net assets.
 This limitation does not apply to deposits and OTC derivatives transactions made with financial institutions subject to prudential supervision.